sundar091989/BikeRental_C61/README.md

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Conclusions
--Demand of bikes depend on year, holiday, temp, windspeed, sep, Light_snowrain, Misty, spring, summer and winter
+-Demand of bikes depend on year, holiday, temp, Light_snowrain,spring majorly.

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->